 By picking a banker or bankers, you keep the number of bets in your placepot perm manageable rather than staking lots trying to cover all eventualities.
-There is lots of skill required in landing the placepot consistently, but there is lots of luck needed too and it's one of the bets that offers a chance for huge rewards from a small stake, allows for an interest throughout the card at a race meeting and truly adds to a day at the races or a day spent watching it at home on the TV.
+There is lots of skill required in landing the placepot consistently, but there is lots of luck needed too.
+It's one of the bets that offers a chance for huge rewards from a small stake, allows for an interest throughout the card at a race meeting and truly adds to a day at the races or a day spent watching them at home on the TV.

 Other Popular Pool Bets

 If you enjoy betting on the Placepot, you might also be interested in betting on other race-by-race pool bets.
-The Tote Placepot has a wide array of horse racing pool betting options, all available to bet on through horse betting sites:
+The Tote Placepot has a wide array of horse racing pool betting options, all available to bet on through the best betting apps and sites:

 Recommended Betting Sites

 318+, T&C's Apply. https://www.gamblinghelponline.org.au/ Disclaimer: Bet365 does not offer bonus codes in Australia and this referral code does not grant access to offers